arwystli/imagepicker/readme.txt

 Drupal's files directory path.
 But if you do so, please make sure, that you will copy whole imagepicker directory to the new location as well.

+Go to
+Site Configuration -> Image Picker -> Save Configuration if you cannot find imagepicker in a create node such as page.

 	2. Enabling imagepicker
 Only users who have the right to use Full HTML filter will be able to use imagepicker.
 This is done because Imagepicker uses some HTML, which will be